Blox Fruits Best Stat Builds: Fruit, Sword, Hybrid & Buddha (2026)

 Blox Fruits gives you 3 stat points per level, five stats to choose from, and enough total points to fully max only three of them.
-Picking the wrong split means you deal no damage in Second Sea or die in two hits during Third Sea PvP.
-This guide covers the four builds that actually work (Fruit main, Sword main, Gun main, and Buddha grinding) with exact ratios, Sea-by-Sea adjustments, and how to reset your stats when you need to switch.
+Picking the wrong split means you deal no damage in Second Sea or die in two hits in endgame PvP.
+This guide covers the seven builds that work in the current update, with exact point allocations, Sea-by-Sea adjustments, and how to reset your stats when you need to switch.

 Five Stats in Blox Fruits Explained